akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “A merchant from Worcester sends word of his interest.
 He has gold enough to roof the hall in lead.”

 Beatrice didn't look up from her stitching.
-“A merchant?
-An old coin counter.
-I am young and have seen but a few harvests.
+“A merchant?”
+She pulled the thread tight, the snap of the linen punctuating her words.
+“I have seen but a few harvests, and he is an old coin counter.
 Not for Stanwey, Father.”

 “A widowed-man from the valley has three strong sons to hold the harvest.”